Subscribe to updates

 Motion Regarding the Hertfordshire Carers Strategy

-The panel considered a motion regarding the Hertfordshire Carers Strategy, which acknowledged the council's commitment to unpaid carers and the vital contribution they make.
-The motion requested a report on areas where future support for carers could be strengthened, including:
+Councillor Tony Kingsbury moved a motion regarding the Hertfordshire Carers Strategy, which was seconded by Councillor Paul Seeby.
+The motion acknowledged the council's commitment to unpaid carers and highlighted their vital contribution.
+It sought to identify areas where support could be strengthened, including:

 - Opportunities to improve workplace and education support for unpaid carers.

-- Options for recognising carers' skills and supporting their voluntary access to training or employment.
+- Options for recognising carers' skills and supporting their voluntary access to training or employment in the social care workforce.

 Attendees